 To start I will ask you…Isn’t this the most gorgeous picture you’ve seen in a long time?

 It always brightens my day when I see it.
 It’s so dramatic and it seems heavenly to me.
 It reminded me of this song

 “The Colors Of The Wind”…

 The first time I heard the song I was amazed at the wisdom in it.
 I began to hear some good life lessons, I heard it saying a lot about the necessity of cultivating a heart that’s open to a respect for all of the human race, although we’re all different.

 The one phrase in this song that caught my attention was about “learning things we never knew we never knew” I sure did need lots of that in my life.
 I was sick of strife, racism and hatred.
 I was trying to learn how to find peace and love others that I didn’t always understand or agree with.
-People whose customs seemed strange to me.
+I sure needed big stretches.

 I heard lessons in the song but I was wary of the love of myths and rumors.
 I had finally learned that movies, songs and lots of human wisdom are full of these.
 An example of that comes to mind from a personal story of my own life when I was a young child.
-I was in love with the story of Pocahontas and John Smith.
-I grew up believing that she married John Smith after saving his life.
-Her story was so romantic and I wanted to grow up a beautiful maiden who met and married a man who came and fell madly in love with me.
+I was in love with the story of Pocahontas and John Smith; I had heard that it was a great romance.
+Tugged at my heart .
+Her story was so romantic, fait maiden marries the man after saving his live.
+I wanted to grow up a beautiful maiden who met and married a man who came and fell madly in love with me.
 But after I was grown, I learned that this legend I had loved was not truth.
-It was fiction and it became a legend.
+It was fiction that became a legend.
 She never married him, in fact they were only casual friends, many years apart in age.
 Her life was romanticized by the Disney story and much of it was not based on fact.